dimes/uli/README.md

 ![Usage](docs/img/nhl-screenshot.png)

-You can also alias Uli commands to make them even shorter by adding lines like this to your .bashrc or .zshrc files:
+You can also alias Uli commands to make them even shorter by adding lines like this to your `.bashrc` or `.zshrc` files:

     alias nhl='uli nhl'
     alias nyr='uli nhl nyr'

-## Supported Spots
+## Supported Sports

 * NHL

 ## Building